atib80/hackerrank_cpp_strings_attribute_parser/README.md

-# hackerrank_cpp_strings_attribute_parser
+Hackerrank -> C++ -> Strings -> Attribute parser

-One possible, simple solution to hackerrank's 'attribute parser' c++ coding challenge
+One possible solution to Hackerrank's Attribute Parser (C++ -> Strings -> Attribute Parser) coding challenge developed using C++ and a couple of STL containers and algorithms.